 Everyone knows the basic guideline for how much water to drink, eight 8-ounce glasses of water a day.
 While the 8×8 rule is easy to remember, it’s not a hard and fast rule.
 A majority of us are dehydrated despite drinking the reccomended eight glasses!

 How much water we actually need depends on several factors such as our weight, activity level, climate, whether we are pregnant or not, and if we are already eating a healthy diet with foods containing a high water content (fruits, vegetables, ect).

 A very basic formula is to take your weight and divide it by 2, this will give you how many ounces you should consume.
 Then add 12 ounces for every half an hour of exercise.

 For example: A healthy individual weighing 140 pounds who works out for half an hour a day will actually need 10 and a quarter glasses of water!

 If this individual was pregnant or lived in a hot climate they would likely need even more.
 If they consumed a lot of fruits or vegetables throughout the day, they would likely need less.
 See a more indepth explanation here.

 By far, the most reliable way to know if you’re getting enough is by checking the color of your urine.
 A clear or pale yellow indicates you are adequately hydrated, anything darker and you’ll need to up your water consumption.

-While simply adding fruit or vegetables to water has minimal effect on our body, the simple act of drinking more water contributes to our overall heath and well being.
+While simply adding fruit or vegetables to water has minimal effect on our body, the simple act of drinking more water contributes to our overall health and well being.
 If adding fruit or vegetables makes bland water taste yummy and makes us drink more -then all the better!